Jaseyacey/MarsRover/roverapp/README.md

 To start the program run `Yarn Start`

-The code is built with React JS and the testing module used is Jest and Babel I am quite new to testing so this is a work in progress.
+The code is built with React JS and the testing module used is Jest and Babel<br>
+I am quite new to testing so this is a work in progress.